 Along with the impressive amperage of this lithium ion jump starter is the QSDP technology.
-This advanced functionality provides 3 to 5 times more jump starting current, which makes the process of jump starting a car far easier, especially within low temperature climates.
+This advanced functionality provides 3 to 5 times more jump starting current.
+The benefit of this is that it makes jump starting a car far easier, especially within low temperature climates.

-Overall the TrekPow Lithium Ion Jump Starter is an excellent all-rounder that offers great value for money.Check it Out
+Overall, the TrekPow Jump Starter is an excellent all-rounder that offers great value for money.Check it Out

-If you are looking for a cheap jumper starter for emergency situations and one that you can keep stored in your car, the Audew option is your answer.
-It is powerful, compact, budget friendly and suitable for jump starting most passenger cars.
+If you are looking for a cheap jump starter for emergency situations that can be stored in your car, the Audew brand have the answer.
+Their device is powerful, compact, budget friendly and suitable for jump starting most passenger cars.

-In terms of the features of the Audew Car Jump Starter, they include:
+Other features of the Audew Car Jump Starter include:

 - 1,000 amps and can be used 30 times on 1 charge

 - USB quick charge

 - LED indicator

 By using this Audew lithium ion jump starter, you are able to jump start gas engines up to 8 liters and diesel engines up to 7 liters.
 This covers the majority of passengers cars on the road and considering it’s a cheap devices, it performs very well.

 Overall, if you are looking for an affordable option that’s reliable and has enough power to start your engine, then the Audew alternative is a great option.Check it Out